 - A BBT chart or Fertility/Period Tracker App.
 You can download BBT charts off the internet for free but I find logging my BBT on my phone first thing in the morning much easier – no need to hunt for a pen!
 Again, you will need to find an app that allows you to log your temperature to 2 decimal places.
 I used to use the free app Clue – but then I had my copper coil removed so wanted something that specifically designed to be an effective contraceptive tool so I now use Natural Cycles and LOVE IT – you can read more about how it compares to the pill, IUD and condoms here!
-You can get a 30 day free trial by signing up on their website and save 10% on the yearly package when you shop via this link here.
+You can get a 30 day free trial by signing up on their website and save a whopping 30% on the yearly package when you shop via this link here.

 Happy Charting!
 Let me know your thoughts on basal body temperature in the comments below.
 Have you discovered any interesting patterns to your cycle through BBT charting?